Planning Your Courses

 Sections and Descriptions

-Typically, four different sections of Bio-150 are offered each semester.
+Three to four different sections of Bio-150 are typically offered each semester.

 Animal Locomotion (Professor Queathem)